OP-2 (thickener)

 A can of OP-2 thickener identified during the Vietnam War.

 OP-2 (ОП-2), or Ionov's salt, is a chemical substance used as a standard gasoline thickener by the Soviet Union and Russia.
 The main component of OP-2 gel is gasoline.
 It's the Soviet equivalent of napalm, developed at the beginning of World War II.

 Effect

-Contact with the lit material causes deep burns, due to the retarding effect of the thickener on the fuel and due to the greater thermal conduction given by the salt.
+Contact with the lit material causes deep burns, due to the hindering effect of the thickener on the fuel and due to the greater thermal conduction given by the salt.
 It is an incendiary agent with anti-personnel and limited anti-material effect.
 It is used as a defoliant to deprive enemy personnel of cover and camouflage.

 Use

 Shot of petrol gelled with OP-2.

 The use of the OP-2 is identical to that of napalm, being used extensively by any projector of incendiary material.
 The employment concentration is identical to that of napalm.

 Precursor used to obtain incendiary weapons, it is the standard flame fuel thickener of the soviet union.
 It was first employed by the soviet union during the early part of world war II to prepare flamethrower fuel (ROKS-3 and LPO-50), molotov cocktail, general incendiary weaponry.
 It continues to be employed by the Russian army.
 For example, it is used to prepare the AP-10, which fills the ZB-500 incendiary shell.
 The OP-2 was supplied to states aligned with the soviet union.